 Smoke Leakage Test to BS EN 1634-2: 2004

-Third party certification is a process of testing and verifying a fire door’s design, performance, manufacturing process and quality assurance of procedures and supporting documentation.
-Third party certification goes well beyond the one-off testing required by the Building Regulations.
+Third party fire door certification is a process of testing and verifying a fire doorâs design, performance, manufacturing process and quality assurance of procedures and supporting documentation.
+Third party fire door accreditation goes well beyond the one-off testing required by the Building Regulations.
 Instead, it requires regular re-tests and production audits to ensure that product quality is not only assured but maintained over time.
-Third party certification ensures that what is tested is what is produced.
+Third party fire door certification is designed to ensure that what is tested is what is then produced.
 When performed by an accredited certification body, this provides an additional level of assurance.

 Choosing a product that carries the mark of a reputable third-party certification body gives assurance as to the performance of the products.
-You should check if a product manufacture holds a valid certificate by checking on the correct authority’s website to confirm this is valid.
+When purchasing itâs vital to identify if a manufacturer has obtained fire door certification by checking on the correct authorityâs website.

 Dual Certification

-Secured by Design (SBD) has announced that doors that are described as fire doors, or where fire performance is declared or implied, are now required to have third-party certification for both security and fire performance in order to achieve its Police Preferred Specification standard.
+Secured by Design (SBD) has announced that doors that are described as fire doors, or where fire performance is declared, are now required to have third-party certification for both security and fire safety in order to achieve its Police Preferred Specification standard.
 This means that in order to achieve Secured by Design accreditation, fire doors will need to be covered for both fire and security performance.
-Often referred to as ‘dual scope’ this requires the doorset to have achieved the Q-Mark for Fire (BS EN 1634) and Enhanced Security (PAS 24).
+Often referred to as âdual scopeâ this requires the doorset to have achieved the Q-Mark for Fire (BS EN 1634) and Enhanced Security (PAS 24).

 Secured by Design Approval

 To acquire SBD approval, the doorset must carry third-party certification for security.
 Where a flat entrance doorset also requires fire resistance, SBD has campaigned for the doorset design specification of a flat entrance doorset to be the same for security and fire resistance.
 This is dual certification.
-This applies for both existing residential buildings as well as for new buildings under Approved Document Q (ADQ) for Security in Dwellings.
+This fire door certification applies for both existing residential buildings as well as for new buildings under Approved Document Q (ADQ) for Security in Dwellings.

 There is some variation in the way the manufacturers make their products but generally you should look for a label or plug on top (or occasionally on the side) of the door.
-Without this certification marl, you cannot be sure this is really a fire door.
+Without this required fire door certification or accreditation, buyers cannot be sure of the fire safety of the product.Â

-A fire door manufacture who is certified under the BM Trada Q-Mark Scheme will mark their doors with a plug which can either be found on the door top or side.
-This indicates that the door is a third-party certificated fire door and provided that it has been installed and maintained in accordance with the manufacturer’s instructions it should provide the fire protection level indicated.
+Fire door manufacturers certified under the BM Trada Q-Mark Scheme will mark their doors with a plug which can either be found on the door top or side.
+This indicates that the door is a third-party certificated fire door and provided that it has been installed and maintained in accordance with the manufacturerâs instructions it should provide the fire protection level indicated.

 Ceritifire

-Our FD30 and FD60 doorsets are certified by ‘Secured by Design’ and we are one of the few companies nationally to have achieved dual certification for both Q-Mark Fire Door Manufacture and Q-Mark Enhanced Security for our FD30 Flat Entrance Doors.
+At Sentry Doors, our FD30 and FD60 doorsets are certified by âSecured by Designâ and we are one of the few companies nationally to have achieved dual fire door certification for both Q-Mark Fire Door Manufacture and Q-Mark Enhanced Security for our FD30 Flat Entrance Doors.